rcazzara/seldovia/_people/Ritchie_George.md

 married **Mary Toco** in 1925.
 In 1930 U.S. is listed in Seldovia as a widower living with son George, also a widower; he is a carpenter and George is a fisherman.
-In 1940 both U.S. and George are living together in Seldovia, and both are listed as widowers but I haven’t found a record of a marriage for George.
+In 1940 both U.S. and George are living together in Seldovia, and both are listed as widowers but I havenâ€™t found a record of a marriage for George.

 Near where the theater used to be, George built a two story house with lots of shingles and a round tower, where he could sun bathe on it.
-The next year the BIA school was built right across the street and he didn’t get to do much sun bathing (From Fred Elvsaas interview)
+The next year the BIA school was built right across the street and he didnâ€™t get to do much sun bathing (From Fred Elvsaas interview)